tywalch/electrodb/README.md

 ### Indexes Without Sort Keys
 When using indexes without Sort Keys, that should be expressed as an index *without* an `sk` property at all.
 Indexes without an `sk` cannot have a collection, see [Collections](#collections) for more detail.

 > Note: It is generally recommended to always use Sort Keys when using ElectroDB as they allow for more advanced query opportunities.
-Even if your model doesn't _need_ an additional property to define a unique record, having an `sk` with no composite attributes still opens the door to many more query opportunities like [collections](#collections).
+Even if your model doesn't _need_ an additional property to define a unique record, having an `sk` with no defined composite attributes (e.g. an empty array) still opens the door to many more query opportunities like [collections](#collections).

 ```javascript
 // ElectroDB interprets as index *not having* an SK.